A product without users won't survive. This also holds true in crypto and DeFi.

 These metrics are growth signals, not just vanity numbers.
 A high DAU/MAU ratio (stickiness) signals strong user engagement and product-market fit.
 A ratio above 20% is considered excellent.

-Understanding active users in crypto helps optimize growth, retention, and ROI.
+Understanding active users and stickiness in crypto helps optimize growth, retention, and ROI.

 Identify wallet churn: Are users leaving after an airdrop?